CrocSwap/CrocSwap-protocol/docs/Layout.md

 * CompoundMath.sol - Calculators for compound growth and deflation rates
 * CurveMath.sol - Computes price and reserve changes across a constant product AMM curve.

-Libraries related to exeucting swaps
+Libraries related to exeucting swaps and tracking LP positions

 * CurveRoll.sol - Derives flow on a constant-product AMM curve based on targeted price or reserve changes
 * CurveAssimilate.sol - Converts collected fees into liquidity on the AMM curve.
 * SwapCurve.sol - Executes a swap against an AMM curve and calculates the input, output and fees.
 * CurveCache.sol - Convenience function for caching the expensive re-computation of the price tick.
 * Bitmaps.sol - Tracks which ticks have active concentrated liquidity positions.
+* KnockoutLiq.sol - Defines set of common operation for knockout liquidity.

 Libraries related to executing high-level order directives